 The ARTI biogas plant, a system developed by India’s Appropriate Rural Technologies (ARTI), converts food waste into methane-rich gas.
 The system is compact for urban use, suitable for both cities and farms, and designed to handle high-calorie feedstock such as leftovers, spoiled food and other kitchen waste, green leaves and other starches and sugars rather than manure or human waste.

 ARTI manufactures the digesters from off-the-shelf plastic storage tanks and third-party plumbing kits and biogas stoves supplied by Samuchit Enviro-Tech (SET) Pvt.
 Ltd. The installation time is about 3-4 hours and can be done by one person.

 Users can obtain a system from ARTI or build the system themselves from off-the-shelf parts.

-Replacement parts can be found off the shelf from third-party suppliers.
+All components are replaceable and can be found off the shelf from third-party suppliers.

 Extreme caution is necessary when working with biogas.
 Adequate ventilation, appropriate precautions, good work practices, and adequate personal protective equipment will minimize the dangers associated with biogas.
 Wherever possible, digester-associated tasks and maintenance should be performed without anyone having to enter confined spaces, including pits.

-Lungkhimba, H.M., Karki, A.B., Shrestha, J.N., Biogas production from anaerobic digestion of biodegradable household wastes.
-Nepal Journal of Science and Technology.
-2010;11:167-172.
+Lungkhimba, H.M., Karki, A.B., Shrestha, J.N., 2010, Biogas production from anaerobic digestion of biodegradable household wastes.
+Nepal Journal of Science and Technology, Vol. 11.

-Karve, A.D., Karve, P., Kulkarni, G., A new compact biogas system based on sugary/starchy feedstock.
-Energy for sustainable development.
-March 2005;9(1):63-65.
+Karve, A.D., Karve, P., Kulkarni, G., 2005, A new compact biogas system based on sugary/starchy feedstock.
+Energy for sustainable development, Vol. 1.

-Agrahari, R., Tiwari, G.N., The production of biogas using kitchen waste.
-International journal of energy science.
-December 2013;3(6)408-413.
+Agrahari, R., Tiwari, G.N., 2013, The production of biogas using kitchen waste.
+International journal of energy science, Vol. 3.